Logo

 Here,

-- We have defined the function by giving it a name on line
+• We have defined the function by giving it a name on line 3.
+The curly brace { indicate the starting of the function’s body.

-function. - You can execute the function as many times as you need.
-In line
+• You can execute the function as many times as you need.
+In line 7 we are executing the function.

-we are executing the function. - When you will run the script, it will print
+• When you will run the script, it will print hello, world.

-Variables Scope
+Variables Scope#

 As a developer or administrator you already aware about Variables scope.
 Let’s see variable scope in bash script.